 Goal 6.
-Understanding consumer behaviour in relation to food quality and manufacturing.
+Understanding consumer behaviour in relation to food quality and manufacturing

-- A better understanding of how consumers react to different product qualities, taking into account their preliminary expectations; - Procedures defining both language and statistically significant analysis of the results of consumers'spurs and of consumers' different perceptions of quality.
+• A better understanding of how consumers react to different product qualities, taking into account their preliminary expectations

 - A quantified model of how product, process and packaging features affect the complex consumer response (appreciation, cost/benefit, perceived risk and uncertainty) (2020); - A validated methodology to qualify and quantify the consumer-relevant (i.e. beyond experimentally controlled situations) effects of new ingredients and their manifestation in real life consumer situations (e.g., affective and neuroscientific effects) (2020); - An accurate evaluation of consumer expectations on food quality, considering their relevance in quality perception and the factors influencing expectations.
 The study of factors contributing to the concept of perceived "freshness" from a consumer's perspective will be taken into account in trying to understand the consumer's behaviour in relation to food quality.